Ibrahim778/Vita-FTP-Installer-Unity/README.md

 # Note
-If you see a commit on the source code of the app and no release is published you can get a build from the bin/Release folder in the source code :D
+If you see a commit on the source code of the app and no release is published you can get a build from the bin/Release folder in the source code :D but do remember that these releases are untested and have random changes that could break everything.